SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

-# Prepare and configure your SAP Business Technology Platform environment with the help of boosters
+# Prepare and Configure Your SAP Business Technology Platform Environment with the Help of Boosters

 ## Introduction